 “Reputation is all you have, and if a previous employer can’t be used as a reference then I usually have to assume something negative.
 Contrast that with an applicant whose former boss says things like ‘Hire them immediately, I wish they were still here!’ and you begin to see the real winners rise to the top”. -Matt Finneran, Cofounder, SparkCentral.

-Hiring credible people to fill positions plays a vital role for the success of any business.
+Hiring credible people to fill positions plays a vital role in the success of any business.
 The team for a startup business can be compared with the queen in a chess game and one wrong can lead to the failure of that business.
 Much thought has to be put into hiring the right set of people.
 In addition to hiring is the importance of ensuring that you have the best training possible for your team, it’s all about the Corporate Transformation and the image or brand that you want your business to be known for.

 Innovation is the key to continuous growth of a business; startups make the mistake of hiring staff who don’t understand the business’s rate of innovation.
 A startup business is small and has a high degree of innovation and growth and this is followed by serious work and commitment.